anayrat/blog/content/post/draft/2018-02-28-Postgres-et-Netdata.en.md

 {{< figure src="/img/2018/netdata-postgres09.png" title="IOWait" >}}

-Here is the pink area that is interesting.
-It can be seen that at the start of the test, cpu were waiting for disk access.
+On the graph, the interesting area is the pink one.
+You see that, at the beginning of the test, CPUs were waiting for disk access.

 {{< figure src="/img/2018/netdata-postgres03.png" title="Reads - Transaction per second" >}}